RUC-NLPIR/FlashRAG/README.md

 - **🚀 Optimized Execution**: The library's efficiency is enhanced with tools like vLLM, FastChat for LLM inference acceleration, and Faiss for vector index management.

+## :mag_right: Roadmap

+FlashRAG is still under development and there are many issues and room for improvement.
+We will continue to update.
+And we also sincerely welcome contributions on this open-source toolkit.

+- [ ] Support multiple API based generators (e.g. ChatGPT, Claude, Gemini)
+- [ ] Integrating sentence-transformers
+- [ ] Enhance code adaptability and readability

 ## :wrench: Installation

 To get started with FlashRAG, simply clone it from Github and install (requires Python 3.9+):